jamesonyee/BallQuestAR/README.md

 # BallQuestAR

-Developed with Unreal Engine 5
+Developed with Unreal Engine 5 for the Meta Quest 3.

+To run this software, follow the instructions in the documentation, "Ballquest Docs.docx".